RoopeshSinghal/30-Days-30-SQL-Functions/Day 27: RANK(), DENSE_RANK() AND ROW_NUMBER().md

 Ranking functions in SQL are essential for assigning a unique rank or order to rows based on specific criteria.
 These functions are used to rank rows within a partition of a dataset.

-1. RANK()
- Assigns a rank to each row within a partition of a dataset.
+1. RANK(): Assigns a rank to each row within a partition of a dataset.
 Duplicate values receive the same rank, but gaps appear in the sequence.

-2. DENSE_RANK()
-Similar to `RANK()`, but without gaps in the ranking sequence.
+2. DENSE_RANK(): Similar to `RANK()`, but without gaps in the ranking sequence.
 Duplicate values receive the same rank and no gaps appear.

-3. ROW_NUMBER()
-Assigns a unique sequential number to each row.
+3. ROW_NUMBER(): Assigns a unique sequential number to each row.

 ### Syntax: